Computer Engineering – Cybersecurity Major

-Gain knowledge on the most advanced areas of computer science while acquiring a holistic view of cybersecurity.
-Our cybersecurity major is designed to meet curricular learning outcomes set by the Association for Computing Machinery and the National Center of Academic Excellence in Cyber Defense Education, our Computer Science – Cybersecurity major combines the advanced applications of cybersecurity with the most challenging Computer Science classes.
+Designed to meet curricular learning outcomes set by the Association for Computing Machinery and the National Center of Academic Excellence in Cyber Defense Education, our Computer Science – Cybersecurity major combines the advanced applications of cybersecurity with the most challenging Computer Science classes.

 Taylor University’s Computer Science – Cybersecurity major lands in the final category and stands on the computing principles taught through our premiere Computer Science and Engineering department.
 This type of program teaches students to create security-related software and program defensively, taking the advanced cybersecurity curriculum and integrating it with the most challenging computer science classes.

-- gain foundational understanding of computer science, including network operations, computational problem solving, and software development; and integrate their faith with class discussions, looking at the ethical issues of technology.
+Our Cybersecurity majors develop an understanding of computer science, including network operations, computational problem solving, and software development; and integrate their faith with class discussions, looking at the ethical issues of technology.

 - Computer and Network Security I & II: Learn the fundamentals of security design, vulnerability analysis, cryptography, and defensive programming.